16 February 2026

 Nice to see a memorial in paper from Christine Curtis, who never fails to remember Martin Curtis who we lost 13 Years ago.

-Barrie Heath tells us he bumped into Bob Rees who says he is probably not returning to Golf after recent problems with Sciatica and a Hernia.
+Bob Dennett tells us he bumped into Bob Rees who says he is considering returning to Golf when the sun shines again after recent problems with Sciatica and a Hernia Op 8 Months ago..

 The Buggy Ban, despite being annoying, was probably correct as the course was very slippy in places as it was like walking on wet clay in some places.